-- a) Must be well-lit, secure, and in compliance with all US federal, California state, and local laws, ordinances, rules, codes, standards, and regulations. - b) Any Level 2 Charging Ports made accessible to the general public must be available at least 18 hours a day, seven days a week, excluding holidays. - c) Must be shared and may not be assigned or otherwise allocated to any one individual. - d) Single-family dwellings (detached), accessory dwelling units, duplexes, triplexes, individual townhomes, and individual mobile homes are not eligible site types; however, shared-use sites made available to residents domiciled in these housing developments are eligible.
+- a) Must be a multi-family housing or multi-family housing related site as defined in the Key Definitions section above. - b) Must be well-lit, secure, and in compliance with all US federal, California state, and local laws, ordinances, rules, codes, standards, and regulations. - c) Any Level 2 Charging Ports made accessible to the general public must be available at least 18 hours a day, seven days a week, excluding holidays. - d) Must be shared and may not be assigned or otherwise allocated to any one individual. - e) Single-family dwellings (detached), accessory dwelling units, duplexes, triplexes, individual townhomes, and individual mobile homes are not eligible site types; however, shared-use sites made available to residents domiciled in these housing developments are eligible.